TLG Organizational Practices and Procedures

 COMMUNICATION WITH BOARD

-Preparing Issues for Board Discussion/Decision: The TLG chairperson shall notify the Basin Commission Executive Director and CCC chair of any issues/items the TLG would like to bring to the Board’s attention for discussion and/or decision; the TLG chairperson also shall work with the staff to incorporate presentation and/or discussion of those issues into the Board’s meeting agenda.
-The chair shall also inform the Executive Director of any TLG presentations to be made to the Board.
+Preparing Issues for Board Discussion/Decision: The TLG Chair shall notify the Executive Director and CCC Chair of any issues/items the TLG would like to bring to the Board’s attention for discussion and/or decision; the TLG chairperson also shall work with the Executive Director to incorporate presentation and/or discussion of those issues into the Board’s meeting agenda.

 INTERACTION WITH PUBLIC

-The TLG shall consider citizen input provided through CCC public hearings or meetings, workshops, comment periods, Project Focus Team reports, or the Board.
+The TLG shall consider citizen input provided through CCC public meetings, workshops, comment periods, PFT reports, or the Board.
 PFT groups are expected to coordinate with CCC focus groups and seek their timely input on topics under discussion prior to presenting recommendations to the Board or TLG.

 INTERACTION WITH THE MEDIA